AudioLabYork/SALTE-VR-interface/README.md

 5. Have fun

 **Control**
-- You will see a ray cast from the right hand controller.
+- You will see a ray cast from the right hand controller
-- Index trigger to “press” any button.
+- **Index trigger** to “press” any button
-- Move the joystick up or down to adjust the slider.
+- Move the **joystick** up or down to adjust the slider
-- More control options will come later.
+- *More control options will come later*

 ![3GPP test](/3gScreen.PNG) <br/>